-Over millions of people from different countries around the world migrated to the U.S. for better opportunities or as an escape from the violence left due to previous wars.
+Over millions of people from different countries around the world migrated to the U.S. for better opportunities or as an escape from the violence left due to past wars.
 These people face challenges by adjusting to a new environment and different societal expectations.
 With this transition into a new life comes the ongoing challenges they face with transnational identities.
 In my paper, I discuss how two transnational poets, Yesika Salgado and Javier Zamora, used their work in poetry to bring to light societal issues that many people with transnational identities face living in the U.S. through their own experiences in life and how they demonstrated the importance of representation in the work of literature for transnational poets.
-I also discuss a few cultural issues, like Marianismo and Machismo, that Salgado and Zamora feature in their work, which is seen as ‘inappropriate’ in the Latin(x) community.
+I also discuss cultural issues, like Marianismo and Machismo, that Salgado and Zamora feature in their work, which is seen as ‘inappropriate’ in the Latin(x) community.

 In today’s world, there are over millions of people who have migrated from different countries into the United States Whether it was due to economic inequalities or to escape the violence that was left due to previous wars.
 They all come with the hope to give their families a better life with more opportunities to accomplish their dreams.
 Through this process of getting used to a new environment comes the challenges with transnationalism, the identity that they develop being from their home country and living in a new one.
 One of these challenges is the feeling of being excluded due to the lack of representation, especially in the work of literature.
 Transnational people should feel represented through all works of art, to feel as if they are not alone.
 This can be seen through the art of two poets; Yesika Salgado’s Corazon and Javier Zamora’s Unaccompanied.
 Although Salgado’s work is focused on the first-generation experience and Zamora’s on the immigrant experience, the work of both poets capture the transnational experience through various poetic devices; subsequently, leading readers to gain a better understanding of a transnational identity and the need for cultural representation in the work of literature.